Skip to main content

 Heat

-In 2023, the average heat consumption per square meter of floor area was approximately 0.157 GJ.
+In 2024, total heat consumption was 44,806 GJ.
+The average heat consumption per square meter of floor area was approximately 0.144 GJ/m², demonstrating the success of energy-saving technologies and operational strategies.

 Teplo_EN.png